Stackclash/5e-vault/5. Mechanics/Items/Dryads Secret Hhbh.md

 ## Effect:

 After using this herb, you produce a pleasant smell for the next 4 hours that causes those around you to become open to suggestion.
-During this time, you have advantage on Charisma (Persuasion) made to convince humanoids to trust or befriend you.
+During this time, you have advantage on Charisma ([[/5.
+Mechanics/Rules/Skills.md#Persuasion\|Persuasion]]) made to convince humanoids to trust or befriend you.

 *Source: Hamund's Herbalism Handbook p.
 11*